Find Cheap Auto Insurance Quotes in Your Area

 Whether you're switching car insurance providers or selling a car with plans to no longer drive, cancelling car insurance is typically a straightforward process.
 Policyholders can cancel their car insurance policy by calling their agent, mailing or faxing a signed request for cancellation or asking for assistance from a new carrier.
 Some insurance companies, however, may charge a cancellation fee.

-It's also always a good idea to initiate coverage at another insurer prior to cancellation if you still plan to own a car.
+It's always a good idea to initiate coverage at another insurer prior to cancellation if you still plan to own a car.
 Maintaining coverage will help you avoid paying high out-of-pocket costs in the event of an accident while uninsured.

 When to cancel car insurance